cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 That is still only a first step.
 Threshold generation itself is not yet fully extracted into a reusable engine, but the preparation phases now have a stable home and direct unit tests.

+The same module now also contains the stable-study materialization helper used by the validated chunk-robust optimized paths.
+It is kept as an explicit bootstrap primitive so maintainers can reason separately
+about:

+- threshold-generation preparation;
+- study-data materialization;
+- reducer-specific aggregation.

 Bootstrap threshold generation
 ------------------------------